 This method first heats the oil to the right temperature, then waiting 30 seconds brings all of the other kernels to a near-popping temperature so that when they are put back on the heat, they all pop at about the same time.

-4 Return the pan to the heat.
+5 Return the pan to the heat.
 The popcorn should begin popping soon, and all at once.
 Once the popping starts in earnest, gently shake the pan by moving it back and forth over the burner.

-5 If you are adding butter, you can easily melt it by placing the butter in the now empty, but hot pan.
+7 Melt butter in the empty hot pan: If you are adding butter, you can easily melt it by placing the butter in the now empty, but hot pan.

 Fun toppings for the popcorn - Spanish smoked paprika, nutritional yeast, cayenne powder, chili pepper, curry powder, cumin, grated Parmesan cheese.